Comprehensive List of Most Frequently Asked Manual Software Testing Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

 Q #10) Define HTTPS.

-Therefore, websites use secure way i.e. SSL encryption of data sent back and forth using HTTPS protocol.
-Almost all the websites that require user log in uses HTTPS protocol.
-Few Examples are banking websites, e-commerce websites, etc.
+Therefore, websites use a secure way i.e. SSL encryption of data sent back and forth using HTTPS protocol.
+Almost all the websites that require user log-in use HTTPS protocol.
+For Example, banking websites, e-commerce websites, etc.

 Q #11) What are the common problems faced in Web testing?